 July: Buck Moon

-The Full Moon in July is the Buck Moon, named after the new antlers that emerge from buck’s foreheads around this time of the year.
-Is is also called Thunder Moon, Hay Moon, and Wort Moon.
+In July, the Full Moon is the Buck Moon, named after the new antlers that emerge from a buck’s forehead around this time of the year.
+It is also called Thunder Moon, Hay Moon, and Wyrt Moon.

 Thunderstorms and Hay Harvest